Pirates of Silicon Valley: Music

 The soundtrack consists of classic rock, disco, and new wave from the 1960s, 1970s, and early-mid 1980s.

-The piano song that is playing in the scene when Steve Jobs accuses Bill Gates of stealing Apple's ideas is not on the soundtrack.
+In the DVD edition, the piano song that is playing in the scene when Steve Jobs accuses Bill Gates of stealing Apple's ideas is not on the soundtrack.
 That omission sparked a search that lasted a few years until it was eventually found to be "Soliloquy" by English composer Tony Hymas.
 The song was originally published in the 1980 collection "The Piano Album", correctly fitting the movie events timeline.
+The original TV aired and VHS had music that differed from the DVD.

 Reception

 Critical response

-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 9 reviews, with an average rating of 7.2/10.
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on nine reviews, with an average rating of 7.2/10.

 Ray Richmond of Variety states that it is "a brilliant piece of filmmaking" and "a wildly entertaining geek tragedy with the stylistic feel of true art."

 John Leonard of New York Magazine, refers to it as "a hoot".

 Rob Owen of the Pittsburgh Post-Gazette argues that the film is "a fascinating drama filled with Shakespearean twists and betrayals as viewers come to know the geniuses who transformed not only the way we communicate, but the way we live."

 Brian J. Dillard of AllMovie argues that "thanks to inspired casting and strong writing, this well-oiled TV biopic managed to transform the unglamorous genesis of the personal-computer industry into solid entertainment precisely at the moment when dot-com mania was sweeping the nation."

 Mike Lipton of People, found the film to be "engagingly irreverent" and "a real-life Revenge of the Nerds [that] stands cheekily on its own."